starlingx/distcloud/api-ref/source/api-ref-dcmanager-v1.rst

    "patching_sync_status (Optional)", "plain", "xsd:string", "The patching sync status of the subcloud."
    "oam_floating_ip (Optional)", "plain", "xsd:string", "OAM Floating IP of the subcloud."
    "group_id (Optional)", "plain", "xsd:int", "Id of the subcloud group."
+   "data_install (Optional)", "plain", "xsd:string", "The values of the subcloud installation."
+   "data_upgrade (Optional)", "plain", "xsd:string", "The values of the subcloud upgrade."

 ::